lehmannkendall/lehmannk_finalproject/README.md

 - [x] Information stored in the database is viewed or interacted with in some way

 ### Additional Components (at least 6 required)
-- [x] Use of a new module -- PIL & re
+- [x] Use of a new module -- Pillow/PIL & re
 - [ ] Use of a second new module
 - [ ] Object definitions using inheritance (indicate if this counts for 2 or 3 of the six requirements in a parenthetical)
 - [ ] A many-to-many relationship in your database structure